 Polite Turn

-This movement merely modifies the end of a previous Figure to provide a more elegant completion; no additional Time is allowed for it though it is at its best when the dancer is due to be stationary on the following bar of music and so can encroach a little into the next phrase.
-It should be used at all times unless either it is specifically proscribed by the Scottish Country Dance deviser or the following Figure requires the dancer to Face in some other direction.
+This movement merely modifies the Finish of a previous Figure to provide a more elegant completion; no additional Time is allowed for it though it is at its best when the Dancer is due to be stationary on the following bar of music and so can encroach a little into the next Phrase.
+It should be used at all times unless either it is specifically proscribed by the Scottish Country Dance deviser or the following Figure requires the Dancer to Face in some other Direction.

 Casting